AliFarghadan/RSVD-Delta-t/Tutorial/Ginzburg-Landau/README.md

 SaveResultsOpt:   1

 # Runs the transient simulation if true, otherwise RSVD-delta-t will run (boolean)
-# All variables below this are relevant when TransRun is true
 TransRun:         false

 # Number of periods to integrate (integer)
 TransPeriods:     3

 # Saves the transient outputs if true (boolean)
-# The snapshots will be saved in RootDir/ResultsDir/TransientSnapshots_<int>
 TransSave:        false

 # Saves the snapshots every "TransSaveMod" number (integer)